History of professional baseball in Milwaukee: 1969–70: Roots in Seattle

 After a winter and spring full of court action, the Pilots reported for spring training under new manager Dave Bristol unsure of where they would play.
 The owners had given tentative approval to the Milwaukee group, but the state of Washington got an injunction on March 17 to stop the deal.
 Soriano immediately filed for bankruptcy – a move intended to forestall any post-sale legal action.
-At the bankruptcy hearing a week later, Milkes testified there wasn't enough money to pay the coaches, players and office staff.
+At the bankruptcy hearing a week later, Milkes testified there was not enough money to pay the coaches, players and office staff.
 Had Milkes been more than 10 days late in paying the players, they would have all become free agents and left Seattle without a team for the 1970 season.
-With this in mind, Federal Bankruptcy Referee Sidney C. Volinn declared the Pilots bankrupt on April 1 – six days before Opening Day – clearing the way for them to move to Milwaukee.
+With this in mind, Federal Bankruptcy Referee Sidney C. Volinn declared the Pilots bankrupt on March 31—seven days before Opening Day—clearing the way for them to move to Milwaukee.
 The team's equipment had been sitting in Provo, Utah with the drivers awaiting word on whether to drive toward Seattle or Milwaukee.

-Much of the story of the Seattle Pilots' only year in existence is told in Jim Bouton's classic baseball book, Ball Four.
+Much of the story of the Seattle Pilots' only year in existence is told in Jim Bouton's classic baseball book Ball Four (1970).

-After a lawsuit from the City of Seattle, King County, and the state of Washington was filed against the American League for breach of contract, the Pilots were eventually replaced by another expansion team, the Seattle Mariners, who began play in 1977.
+After a lawsuit from the City of Seattle, King County, and the State of Washington was filed against the American League for breach of contract, the Pilots were eventually replaced by another expansion team, the Seattle Mariners, who began play in 1977.